gvwilson/thirdbit/_posts/2014/2014-10-23-new-lesson-template-v2.md

   </li>
 </ol>
 <p>
-  With all that in mind, here's another cut at the template&mdash;as before, we'd be grateful for comments.
+  With all that in mind, here's another cut at the template–as before, we'd be grateful for comments.
 Note that this post mingles description of "what" with explanation of "why"; the final guide for people building lessons will disentangle them to make the former